 Mechanical Engineering deals with the design, development, construction, and application of machines.
 The world of Mechanical Engineering includes many disciplines that apply engineering principles to designing and constructing machines including their parts.

-This post is about Mechanical Engineering Startups that are worth watching and the following Astranis video may shed a little more light on what it takes to study Mechanical Engineering and what start-up engineering is all about:
+This post is about 10 Mechanical Engineering Startups worth watching and the following Astranis video may shed a little more light on what it takes to study Mechanical Engineering and what start-up engineering is all about:

 In our contemporary world, we can find many moving parts.
 From the wheels that are spinning a car to the clock that’s ticking on a wall, all these machines need a lot of very precise components and exact movements to keep these things running precisely and smoothly.
 It will take many machines and many hands to put together a thing as complex as a vehicle, and all these hands know exactly what that must do because of mechanical engineers.

 Many Start-Up Companies work with mechanical engineers so watch these ten Mechanical Engineering Companies: